Vang59/Opiod-Usage/README.md

 * What are the top 5 states with the highest numbers of prescriptions?

 * What are the top 5 states with the highest rates in substance usage, risk, and disorder?
-* Is there any association betwen substance usage, risk, and disorder?
+* Is there any association between substance usage, risk, and disorder?

 * Is there an association between usage, risk, and disorder rates to prescription counts?
 * Is there an association between opioid prescribing rates and substance use disorder?